Wildlife & Landscapes

 • Middle Layers (upper) – mid weight fleece and/or softshell jacket

-• Middle Layers (lower) – Down/wool pants (I tended to wear blue jeans most of the time)
+• Middle Layers (lower) – down/wool pants

-• Outer Layers (lower) – Weather proof pants (Ski pants or equivalent)
+• Outer Layers (lower) – weatherproof pants (ski pants or equivalent)

 • Sunglasses

-• Gloves and/or mittens (I wear Kinko Thermal Pigskin Work Gloves)
+• Gloves and/or mittens

 Personal Gear